 Carswell grew up on the North Side, attended North Side High School.

-In 1936, Carswell wore a college football uniform, like many young men who in a few years would wear a military uniform.
-Carswell would enlist in 1940.
+In 1936 Carswell wore a college football uniform, like many young men who in a few years would wear a military uniform.
+Carswell would graduate in 1939, enlist in 1940.

-The 1940 census listed Horace Jr. with his parents on Denver Avenue on the North Side.
+The 1940 census listed Horace Jr. living with his parents on Denver Avenue on the North Side.

-The Carswell house on Denver Avenue was built in 1916, the year Horace Jr. was born—a century ago.
+The Carswell house on Denver Avenue was built in 1916, the year Horace Jr. was born—101 years ago.

 Major Carswell was reported missing in October 1944.